 Of Life, Death, and Hope

-A heartfelt yet, belated Happy New Year to all my readers and visitors!
+A heartfelt, although belated Happy New Year to all my readers and visitors!
 I truly hope that all your holidays were warm and bright, and that the new year brought new hope for achieving your dreams and goals.
 Hope is a short, big word.
-Nowadays, hope is in short supply, from a personal and, I guess, collective perspective, too.
+Nowadays, hope is in short supply.

-I don’t know about you, but my holidays were warm and gentle, and still hanging on that idea of hope.
-And yet, observed through a personal lens, all those “droplets of hope,” as author Joel Rothschild would write, started to disappear as 2026 came along.
-Those droplets of hope started to disappear, one by one.
-It’s obvious that soon, very soon, they’ll be no more.
-Hope that things would recover ceased to exist at the start of the year.
+I don’t know about you, but my holidays were warm and gentle, and still hanging on to that idea of hope.
+Yet, once the New Year arrived, all those “droplets of hope,” as author Joel Rothschild would write, started to disappear, one by one, until soon, very soon, there will be no more.

-Considering looking at life through a collective lens, if life as we know it were to come to an end, what would we do?
+Looking at life (and loss) through a collective lens, if life as we know it were to come to an end, what would we do?
 How would we react?

 Something to think about at the beginning of yet another year.
 Guess we’ll see what else 2026 has in store for us?

-For more on the role of photography, in particular, and creative work, in general, in preserving memories, check out a previous post here.
+That said, we can use photography to “seize the moment,” immortalize moments in our time, document our time, our life.
+For more on the role of photography in preserving memories, check out a #tbt post here.
 Or read Photographs and Their Worth.

 And back to the life that still is: